Skip to content

 Initialize the satp CSR

 As the first step, the operating system invokes mmu_alloc and allocates a page for the root page table.
-As shown above, this page is 0x80EF_1000 (i.e., the return value of mmu_alloc is 0x80EF1-0x80800, the physical page ID).
-Given the physical page number 0x80EF1, we can write value 0x80080EF1 into the satp CSR in order to help the CPU find this root page table, according to Figure 63 of the RISC-V Manual.
+As shown above, this page is 0x805F_1000 (i.e., the return value of mmu_alloc is the physical page ID -- 0x805F1-0x80400=0x1F1).
+With physical page number 0x805F1, we could write 0x800805F1 to the satp CSR after which the CPU will know where the root page table is located, according to Figure 63 of the RISC-V Manual.

 Failed to load picture